 - Beyond the classroom

 We have a multi-lingual library of books and films.
-We read stories to the youngest pupils, while the older pupils use the resources for extension activities.
+There are many opportunities for all pupils to read in French, as well as listening to us read to them.
+Older pupils also use the resources for extension activities.

 Our programme of clubs includes French Cartoon Club, a weekly lunchtime club in which pupils watch their favourite cartoons in French; French Booster Club, a weekly lunchtime club for anyone who would like extra practice; and French Film Club, a weekly lunchtime club for francophiles to watch French films and taste traditional French sirops.